 Landscaping the Green Heart

-The first steps towards creating the Green Heart that will transform the centre of campus begin in July.
-The first two phases of work will involve landscaping University Square from July 2017 to November 2017, and then from November 2017 to March 2018.
+The first steps towards creating the Green Heart that will transform the centre of campus have now begun.
+The first two phases of work will involve landscaping University Square from August 2017 to January 2018, and then from January to June 2018.
 As a result of this, there will be a need to temporarily change pathways across and near this part of campus.
 Green Heart landscaping on the former library site will commence in October.
 Our commitment to staff and students is to ensure we provide timely and accurate information about what those changes are, and what alternative routes are best to take around campus; including disabled access.
 This will be done in a variety of ways including signage on campus, Twitter, blog posts and a dedicate webpage; all will be regularly updated.

 North Car Park Permanent Closure

 North Car Park will permanently close on 8 September.
 This will enable us to progress plans to create 12 acres of stunning parkland at the centre of campus.
 The Green Heart will create a unique space for performances, socialising, meeting and studying for students, staff and the local community when completed in 2019.

 Car parking spaces will return to pre-closure capacity over the next 6 months.
 In the interim we advise parking in the North East multi-storey, Pritchatts Road car park and Pritchatts Park Village.
 For further information on alternative parking sites head to the car park website, or contact email@example.com or 0121 414 2623.